henry-bao/INFO201-Project/README.md

   Project A: Question 1: "Which country do people most travel to each year?"

-  Project B:  "Of the people traveling out of a country, how many are traveling for reasons other than business?"
+  Project B:  Question 2: "Of the people traveling out of a country, how many are traveling for reasons other than business?"

   Project C: Question 3: "Does the wealth of a country affect how many of its citizens travel?"

-  Project D: Question 4: "How tourism has affected a country's economy?"
+  Project D: Question 4: "How has tourism affected a country's economy?"